pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 `
 ```

-Required: Set a unique UserId (UTF-8 string up to 92 alphanumeric chars) per user/device.
-Without it, the client can’t connect.

-### Parameters
+Configuration fields:
 - SubscribeKey
   - Type: string
   - Default: n/a
-  - Subscribe key from the Admin Portal.
+  - Description: Subscribe key from the Admin Portal.
 - PublishKey
   - Type: string
   - Default: None
-  - Publish key from the Admin Portal (required if publishing).
+  - Description: Publish key from the Admin Portal (required if publishing).
 - SecretKey
   - Type: string
   - Default: None
-  - Secret key (required for modifying or revealing access permissions).
+  - Description: Secret key (only required for modifying or revealing access permissions).
 - SetUserId
   - Type: UserId
   - Default: n/a
-  - UserId to use.
-Takes String as an argument.
-Must be unique per user/device; required to connect.
+  - Description: UserId to use.
+UserId takes String as an argument; set a unique UTF-8 identifier (up to 92 alphanumeric chars).
+Required to connect.
 - AuthKey
   - Type: string
   - Default: None
-  - Used on all restricted requests when Access Manager is enabled.
+  - Description: Used for Access Manager restricted requests.
 - Secure
   - Type: bool
   - Default: True
-  - Use SSL.
+  - Description: Use SSL.
 - MessageQueueOverflowCount
   - Type: int
   - Default: 100
-  - Fires PNRequestMessageCountExceededCategory when a single subscribe response exceeds this message count.
+  - Description: Fires PNRequestMessageCountExceededCategory when a single subscribe response contains more than this many messages.
 - ConnectTimeout
-  - Type: int (seconds)
+  - Type: int
   - Default: 10
-  - Max time to establish a connection.
+  - Description: Max time to establish a connection (seconds).
 - SubscribeRequestTimeout
-  - Type: int (seconds)
+  - Type: int
   - Default: 310
+  - Description: Subscribe request timeout (seconds).
 - NonSubscribeRequestTimeout
-  - Type: int (seconds)
+  - Type: int
   - Default: 10
+  - Description: Non-subscribe request timeout (seconds).
 - FilterExpression
   - Type: string
   - Default: None
-  - Custom subscribe filter expression.
+  - Description: Subscribe with a custom filter expression.
 - Origin
   - Type: string
   - Default: ps.pndsn.com
-  - Custom origin if needed.
-For a custom domain, contact support and follow the request process.
+  - Description: Custom origin if needed.
+To request a custom domain, contact support and follow the request process.
 - MaximumReconnectionRetries
   - Type: int
   - Default: 50
-  - Number of reconnection retry attempts before giving up.
+  - Description: How many times to retry to reconnect before giving up.
 - SetPresenceTimeout
   - Type: int
   - Default: 0
-  - Presence timeout; server considers client alive if periodic heartbeats arrive within this time.
-Emits “timeout” on presence channel on inactivity.
+  - Description: How long the server considers the client alive for presence; sends periodic heartbeats.
+If no heartbeat within timeout, client is marked inactive and a "timeout" event is emitted on the presence channel.
 - SetPresenceTimeoutWithCustomInterval
   - Type: int
   - Default: 0
-  - Custom heartbeat interval.
+  - Description: How often the client sends heartbeats.
 For shorter presence timeouts, set roughly to (SetPresenceTimeout / 2) - 1.
 - SuppressLeaveEvents
   - Type: bool
   - Default: n/a
-  - When true, the SDK does not send leave requests.
+  - Description: When true, the SDK doesn't send leave requests.
 - MaxIdleConnsPerHost
   - Type: int
   - Default: 30
-  - Sets HTTP Transport’s MaxIdleConnsPerHost.
+  - Description: Sets HTTP Transport's MaxIdleConnsPerHost.
 - FileMessagePublishRetryLimit
   - Type: int
   - Default: 5
-  - Publish File Message retry attempts.
+  - Description: Number of tries for Publish File Message failure.
 - CryptoModule
-  - Type:
-    - crypto.NewAesCbcCryptor(CipherKey, UseRandomInitializationVector)
-    - crypto.NewLegacyCryptor(CipherKey, UseRandomInitializationVector)
+  - Type: crypto.NewAesCbcCryptor(CipherKey, UseRandomInitializationVector) or crypto.NewLegacyCryptor(CipherKey, UseRandomInitializationVector)
   - Default: None
-  - Module used to encrypt/decrypt messages and files.
-Pass CipherKey and UseRandomInitializationVector as arguments.
-See CryptoModule section.
+  - Description: Cryptography module for encryption/decryption of messages and files.
+Takes CipherKey and UseRandomInitializationVector.
+See CryptoModule for details.
 - CipherKey
   - Type: string
   - Default: None
-  - Deprecated: pass via CryptoModule instead.
-If set, communication is encrypted.
+  - Deprecated: Pass via CryptoModule instead.
+If passed, all communications will be encrypted.
 - UseRandomInitializationVector
   - Type: bool
   - Default: true
-  - Deprecated: pass via CryptoModule instead.
-When true, IV is random for all requests (not just file upload).
-When false, IV is hard-coded for all requests except file upload.
+  - Deprecated: Pass via CryptoModule instead.
+When true, IV is random for all requests; when false, IV is hard-coded except for file upload.
 - UUID
   - Type: string
   - Default: n/a
-  - Deprecated: use userId instead.
-Required to connect if used.
+  - Deprecated: Use userId instead.
+Required to connect if using UUID.

 ##### Disabling random initialization vector
 Disable random IV only for backward compatibility (<5.0.0).
 Do not disable for new applications.

 #### CryptoModule

 CryptoModule encrypts and decrypts messages and files.
-From 7.1.2, you can choose algorithms.
+From 7.1.2, algorithms are configurable.

-- Options:
-  - Legacy 128‑bit encryption.
-  - Recommended 256‑bit AES‑CBC.
+- Options: legacy 128‑bit encryption (legacy cryptor) and recommended 256‑bit AES‑CBC.
-- If CryptoModule is not set but cipherKey and useRandomInitializationVector are set in config, the client uses legacy encryption.
+- If you don't set CryptoModule but set cipherKey and useRandomInitializationVector in config, the client uses legacy encryption.
 - For configuration details, utilities, and examples, see Encryption.

 ##### Legacy encryption with 128-bit cipher key entropy
 You can keep legacy encryption.
-To use recommended 256-bit AES-CBC, explicitly set it in config.
+To use recommended 256-bit AES-CBC, explicitly set it in PubNub config.

 ### Sample code

 ##### Reference code
-Self-contained snippet for reference and console logging.
+Self-contained snippet for reference.

 ##### Required User ID
-Always set a persistent UserId for the user or device.
+Always set a persistent UserId to uniquely identify the user/device.
+Required to connect.

 ```
 1